Parking for Recreational Vehicles will be located at River Run Lodge.

 As you come into Ketchum (northbound on Highway 20), look for the RV Parking sign on your left.

 We charge a non-refundable RV Registration fee.
 The fee reserves a spot for you on a first-come, first-served basis and includes the use of the River Run Lodge #2 bathroom facilities/showers.

-Your pass will NOT be mailed to you; please pick it up from the Sales & Will Call office in the Sun Valley Inn when you pick up your badges.
+Your pass will NOT be mailed to you; please pick it up from the Sales & Will Call office in the Sun Valley Inn when you pick up your Festival badges.

 A separate section of the parking lot will be available for those who desire to run their generators through the night.
 Please check with the hosts when you arrive.

 Helpful Hints from Our RV Host

 On behalf of the Directors of the Sun Valley Jazz and Music Festival and the Sun Valley Company, I would like to welcome you to the Sun Valley Jazz RV Parking area.

 This area is full of history, as you will see in your traveling around the valley.
 You will be amazed at the natural beauty of the Wood River Valley.
 As an RV owner, your task is to help preserve this beauty and to encourage the residents to invite us back each year.
 Included are some basic rules and requirements for camping on Sun Valley Property as well as being “friendly” to the local property owners and the environment:

 - RV Registration: Obtain your pass either from the RV Hosts or at Registration in the Sun Valley Inn when you check in for the Festival.
 Please display your pass where the hosts can see it by driving by on the fire lanes.
 There are no refunds.